 The Carlson School of Management at the University of Minnesota offers a top-rated Information Systems Specialization for students in the Master’s of Business Administration.
 Carlson’s Information and Decision Sciences department is among the top five in the nation.
 And its Management Information Science Research Center (MISRC) was founded by pioneers in the MIS field as part of the MIS curriculum development at the Carlson School.

 With twenty-two student clubs Carlson School has ample opportunity for students to get involved in the business school culture and the larger University of Minnesota community.
 The school also offers education abroad programs in twenty-nine countries.
 Carlson School’s Information Systems Specialization prepares well-rounded graduates to innovate and create top-line growth opportunities based on data-driven business intelligence.
+You’ll take classes such as:

-One hundred percent of the 2016 class received internship offers, and over 90% of Carlson School graduates receive employment offers within 90 days of graduation.
+One hundred percent of the 2016 class received internship offers, and over 90 percent of Carlson School graduates receive employment offers within 90 days of graduation.
 Minnesota ranks as the sixth best state for business and is home to eighteen Fortune 500 companies.
 All of these factors make the Carlson School a top-five business school for return on investment.

 University of Arizona